raas-dev/configent/README.md

 ## 🔋's included

-Script `bootstrap` essentially handles the whole automated setup (dotfiles, apps, VSCode) of the machine it is run in.
+Script `bootstrap` essentially handles the whole automated setup (dotfiles, apps, Cursor/VSCodium) of the machine it is run in.
 These three respective scripts are described further below.

 Necessities (such as Zsh) are installed from the Linux distro's repo, or from Homebrew if it is runnable on the OS and the CPU architecture.